hed95/cop-file-upload-service/README.md

 - extracting text with ocr
   - valid files for ocr are: for .png, .jpg, .jpeg, .jpe, .tiff, .tif, .bmp, .pnm and .jfif
 - saving into storage
-  - currently S3 is supported for storage
+  - currently S3 is supported

 ## Using the API